Super-Blockchain-Scaffolder/sbs-cli/README.md

 # bss-cli-tool
-Source code for the awesome open-source scaffolding tool, _The BlockChain Super Scaffolder!_
+Source code for the awesome open-source scaffolding tool, _The Super Blockchain Scaffolder!_

 <br/>